Flying Tigers (film): Historical accuracy

 Flying Tigers only loosely represents the story of the real American Volunteer Group (AVG).
-Unlike the film characters, all AVG pilots were recruited from active or reserve U. S. military forces, were in Asia with the approval of the U. S. government, and did not see combat before the Japanese attack on Pearl Harbor.
+Unlike the film characters, all AVG pilots were recruited from active or reserve U. S. military forces, were in Asia with the tacit approval of the U. S. government, and did not see combat before the Japanese attack on Pearl Harbor.
 The first AVG combat mission was December 20, 1941, nearly two weeks after the Pearl Harbor attack.
 (AVG commander Chennault, however, had seen combat during his prior Chinese service.)

 John Wayne's character is nicknamed "Pappy", a common nickname for older military commanders.
 This was also the nickname of Gregory Boyington, a United States Marine Corps pilot who flew with the AVG until early 1942.
-Wayne's character, however, was not based on Boyington, who was not commander of the AVG, and not known as "Pappy" until he commanded VMF-214 in late 1943.
+Wayne's character, however, was not based on Boyington, who was not the commander of the AVG, and not known as "Pappy" until he commanded VMF-214 in late 1943.

 The aviation goggles worn by John Wayne on screen and seen on RKO promotional posters were actually a set of repurposed tank crew goggles.

 The footage of Japanese soldiers firing anti-aircraft guns during the bridge bombing sequence was actually of Chinese soldiers.
 They are wearing M1935 Stahlhelm German army-style helmets, only used by elements of the Chinese Army and not by the Japanese.

-The death of Blackie Bates in Flying Tigers is based on a real AVG combat incident.
+The death of Blackie Bales in Flying Tigers is based on a real AVG combat incident.
 On January 23, 1942, Flying Tiger Bert Christman's fighter was hit in the engine, and he had to bail out.
 While descending to the ground in his parachute, he was strafed and killed by a Japanese fighter (Christman was hit in several places and probably died as a bullet passed through the back of his neck).
 The cruel manner of Christman's death was widely publicized in 1942.
 The Associated Press published an illustrated feature article about it, and Paramount Pictures made a short documentary about his life.
-Later in the year, Christman was featured in War bond advertisements that read, "He gave his life.
+Later in the year, Christman was featured in war bond advertisements that read, "He gave his life.
 What will you give?"